wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   need to do some manual configuration in the directories for the People Xlet to be fully functional.
 See :ref:`the detailed upgrade notes <15_19_people_xlet_upgrade_notes>` for more details.
-* If you need context separation in the People Xlet, you will have to **manually configure** xivo-dird to keep it working, see :ref:`dird-context-separation`.
+* If you need context separation in the People Xlet, you will have to **manually configure** xivo-dird to keep it working, see :ref:`15-19-dird-context-separation`.
 This procedure is only temporary, later versions will handle the context separation automatically.
 * xivo-agentd now uses mandatory token authentication for its REST API.
 If you have custom development using this service, update your program accordingly.